Metro Bank child account review

 - Fee-free cash account for daily spending that can be opened by a kid as young as 11.

-- Monthly prizes to encourage children to save.
+- Bonus scheme to encourage kids to save.

 - The accounts can be managed online, via app or via telephone.